 - Step 2: Click “Backlinks” in the left sidebar.

 - You can assess your current link profile and see how it is affecting your site.

 - You can identify areas where you can focus on getting more high-value links.

 - You can assess your competitors’ number of backlinks and work to outperform them.

-Your competitors were busy upping their own SEO capability while you were sleeping.
-Now, they rank above you on your most important search terms.
+Your competitors were busy upping their SEO capability while you were sleeping.
+Now, they rank higher for your most important search terms.